Mexican Shrimp Cocktail (+ Stuffed Avocados)

 Say what?!
-Shrimp cocktail stuffed avocados are everything.
-Hands-down the best low-carb dinner of the century.
+Mexican shrimp cocktail stuffed avocados are everything.
+Hands-down the best warm weather no-cook dinner.

-Those buttery, delicious avocados are cut in half and filled with a simple combination of shrimp, cucumbers, tomatoes, onions, jalapenos, and a tomato based spicy, tangy sauce.
-Okay, so you could call this Mexican-style shrimp ceviche, only I’m a horrible food blogger for telling you this, but we’re not actually ‘cooking’ the shrimp in lime juice as traditionally done in ceviche.
-I’m a total wimp and find the whole concept just a tad bit on the scary side.
-Okay, I downplayed that.
-The reality is I find it utterly TERRIFYING.
-Risk eating raw seafood?
-Thanks but no thanks.
+Those buttery, delicious avocados are cut in half and filled with a simple combination of shrimp, cucumbers, tomatoes, onions, jalapenos, and a tomato-based spicy, tangy sauce.
+Okay, so you could also call this Mexican-style shrimp ceviche, only I’m terrified when shrimp cooks in lime or lemon juice, so like a chicken, I always use cooked shrimp to begin with.

 Talk about nice and filling!

 What’s the difference between ceviche and shrimp cocktail?

 Mexican shrimp cocktail typically starts with cooked shrimp and is a combination of a sweet, spicy, and tangy tomato-based sauce with lots of chopped vegetables.
 Ceviche usually starts with raw shrimp or fish and isn’t as hearty as a shrimp cocktail.

 - Shrimp: You can cook your own shrimp at home or purchase them precooked, it’s entirely up to you.
 If I’m cooking them at home, I like to peel and devein the shrimp.
 Then I’ll heat a pot of water to boiling, add in some lemon juice, and a generous sprinkle of kosher salt, and poach them for no longer than 45-60 seconds depending on the side.
 Remove the shrimp to an ice water bath and let them chill out.
 Chop them into bite-sized pieces.